Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/04-Grand-Central_Dispatch-Pt3/Lesson4.md

 But the rules of closures do not change when used with `DispatchQueues` &mdash; you must still must properly handle a closure's captured variables if you plan to use them later.

-However, how GCD manages `DispatchQueues` effects the timing of events, especially the order in which the lifecycle of dependent references ends.
+However, how GCD manages `DispatchQueues` affects the timing of events, especially the order in which the lifecycle of dependent references ends.

 Remember: When using `DispatchQueues`, capturing references *weakly* or *strongly* should be based on your needs &mdash; especially with regard to using `self`.